 BM at Lawrence University

 Lawrence University in Appleton, Wisconsin is one of the schools on Loren Pope's "40 Colleges That Change Lives" list.
-Their bachelor of music is considered a "professional degree," and music classes account for 144 out of the 216 units necessary to graduate.
+Their bachelor of music is considered a "professional degree," and music classes account for a minimum 144 out of the 216 units necessary to graduate.

 BM vs. BA at NYU

-At NYU's top-ranked Steinhardt School, a bachelor of music entails more music theory, music history, aural comprehension and keyboard classes than a bachelor of arts degree.
+At NYU's top-ranked Steinhardt School, a bachelor of music entails more music theory, music history, aural comprehension, and keyboard classes than a bachelor of arts degree.

 It is worth noting that out of the 128 units needed to graduate with a bachelor of music in vocal performance, for example, 80 units are required music courses.
 Students will also need to take 48 different classes to earn those 80 credits.